justmark0/secufaku/README.md

 ## Why this project suits alignment purpose
 It connects to the PostgreSQL database with basic authentication.
-On this web server, you can make a gateway with Nginx It would be better if you do it in the docker network without so web app would not have internet access, and it would be a true gateway.
+On this web server, you can make a gateway with Nginx It would be better if you do it in the docker network so web app would not have internet access, and it would be a true gateway.
 But easier is to send requests to localhost:8000 from Nginx.

 ## How to start web app